bsmiguelangel/nimbleTools/README.md

 `pNimble` is an `R` package to run NIMBLE models in parallel.

-This package is based on the routines available at https://github.com/MigueBeneito/pNimble
+This package is based on the routines available at https://github.com/MigueBeneito/pNimble.
+Earlier versions of these routines were numbered 0.1, 0.2 and 0.3, and the version history below starts at 0.4.0 with their development as an R package.

 ## Installation